- Start with secondary sources when you are researching for an essay or just starting your legal research.

 - Canadian Legal Dictionary

-- Note: there are multi-lingual law dictionaries available in the Law Library
+- Note: there are print dictionaries available in the Law Library including The dictionary of Canadian law (2020)

-- Table of Periodicals Indexed - Law Journal Abbreviations, by the Index to Canadian Legal Literature
+- ICLL Periodicals List - Law Journal Abbreviations, by the Index to Canadian Legal Literature

 - Law Report Abbreviations - UBC Library